cmang/durdraw/README.md

 ## COMMAND LINE USAGE

-You can play a .dur file or series of .dur files with:
+You can play a .dur file or series of .dur (or .ANS or .ASC) files with:

 ```
     $ durdraw -p filename.dur